ajstarks/decksh/README.md

 Using kml files and sets of lat/long pairs, geographic maps and labels may be rendered.
 Supported are:

-* geographic regions and geographic borders
+* geographic regions and borders
-* labels
 * plain and labeled locations

-The map above is renders by this code:
+The map above is rendered by this code:

 ```
 deck